Who Are We?

 However, we also are pretty irreverent when it comes to the icons of the service.
 We knew we got stuck, took enough shit from local big-wigs, and weren't in any mood to take any bullshit from some REMF back in the PI, Japan, Hawaii, or the States.
 Therefore, you won't find a whole lot of senior officers as members, because they did care about that stuff.
 One important thing to remember is that the military is pretty much disinclined to laugh at itself - but members of the PPDRDG will.
 Laugh at the military, the government, the enemy, our friends, and ourselves!

-One dark and stormy night, sometime in early 1988, a bunch of the above mentioned free thinkers were sitting around the Brit Club, gutter hugging drunk, eating pasties, and hoping some girls (a girl, any girl, a guy dressed like a girl, anything) would come in.
+One dark and stormy night, sometime in 1987, a bunch of the above mentioned free thinkers were sitting around the Brit Club, gutter hugging drunk, eating pasties, and hoping some girls (a girl, any girl, a guy dressed like a girl, anything) would come in.
 Nothing was happening, so we let our minds wander, and thought how cool it would be to be able to start our own little country on some splendid little paradise.
 Well, there was no way the British Empire and the US Navy were going to give us DG, and although we were somewhat rowdy, we weren't true revolutionaries.
 So we decided to create our own little underground organization, dedicated to the enjoyment of DGAR, and perpetuation of its memory.
 We dreamed up all sorts of stuff, like place names and an island history, all of which were heavy with inside jokes, which don't mean a hill of beans to anybody anymore.
 Even our name comes from those days - when the enemies of our countries typically had names like "The People's Democratic Republic of......[South Yemen, North Korea, China, Viet Nam, Albania, etc., pick one or all]".
 One of the PPDRDG's early goals was to charge the Brits and American's rent for the land upon which their facilities sat, but our letters went unanswered (could have had something to do with not putting a return address on them).

 And paradise will be lost.